Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Proof of the main results

 \section{Proof of the main results}

 Even though the applications discussed in this paper are concerned with random processes defined on $\R$, we will formulate our convergence results in an abstract setting under some general assumptions.
-Let $\A$ be a compact ball in $\R^d$, $d\ge 1$.
-In certain cases, like for the sine process, one might also consider the case where $\A$ is not compact, this requires only slight modifications of our proof.
-Like in section~\ref{sect:GMC}, we consider a real-valued Gaussian process $G$ on $\A$ with a covariance kernel:
+Let $\A$ be a compact set in $\R^d$, $d\ge 1$.
+In certain cases, such as the sine process, one might also consider the case where $\A$ is not compact, this requires only slight modifications of our proof.
+We consider a real-valued generalized Gaussian process $G$ defined on $\A$ with a covariance kernel:

-where the function $g:\A^2\to\R\cap\{-\infty\}$ is continuous and such that there exists a constant $C>0$ so that for all $x,y\in \R$,
+where the function $g:\A^2\to\R\cup\{-\infty\}$ is continuous and such that there exists a constant $C>0$ so that for all $x,y\in \R$,

 We also consider a family of real-valued random fields $X_{N,\epsilon}(u)$ defined on $\A$ which are centered, depend on two parameters $N,\epsilon>0$, and behave asymptotically like the Gaussian process~$G$.
-Specifically, we should assume that for any $N>0$, $\big(u, \epsilon \mapsto X_{N,\epsilon}(u)\big)_{u\in \A , \epsilon>0}$ are random processes defined on the same probability space and that they satisfy the assumptions~\ref{finite_dist} -- \ref{exp_moments} below.
+Specifically, we should assume that for any $N>0$, $\big(u, \epsilon \mapsto X_{N,\epsilon}(u)\big)_{u\in \A , \epsilon>0}$ are random processes defined on the same probability space and that they satisfy Assumptions~\ref{finite_dist} -- \ref{exp_moments} below.
 For any $\gamma\in\R$, we consider the normalized process